We think this movie stands out for:

 PEARL HARBOR begins as America is sending equipment and supplies to Europe, but has not yet entered World War II.
 Friends Rafe (Ben Affleck) and Danny (Josh Hartnett) are army pilots.
 Anxious to get some action, Rafe volunteers to go to England, where he can join an American division of the RAF.
-Before he leaves, he meets a pretty nurse named Evelyn (Kate Beckinsdale) and they fall in love.
+Before he leaves, he meets a pretty nurse named Evelyn (Kate Beckinsale), and they fall in love.
 He leaves for England, and Danny and Evelyn are assigned half a world away, to the Naval Station at Pearl Harbor.
 When Rafe is reported killed, Evelyn and Danny are devastated.
 They comfort each other, and become involved.
 Rafe arrives to find them together, just before the Japanese attack.
-That attack, lasting just about as long on screen as it did in reality, is devastating to the unprepared Naval Station and to a country that thought it could stay out of the war.
-But Rafe and Danny train for a counter-attack on Tokyo to send Japan a message that America can and will punish those who attack us.
+That attack, lasting just about as long on-screen as it did in reality, is devastating to the unprepared Naval Station and to a country that thought it could stay out of the war.
+But Rafe and Danny train for a counterattack on Tokyo to send Japan a message that America can and will punish those who attack the U.S.

 Is it any good?